Diseases Search

 • Strategic Sleep Environment: Since you must sleep during the day, you have to block out the sun completely.
 Blackout curtains and a cool room are essential to calm the Vata dosha.

 • Anchoring Meals: Eating at the same time every day trains your digestive fire to be ready and active when food arrives.
-Always eat your heaviest meal before your shift begins, not in the middle of the night.

 • Mindful Waking: Sitting down peacefully to eat helps the body switch to rest-and-digest mode.
 Give yourself a gentle, quiet hour when waking up in the late afternoon, rather than rushing straight to work.

-Ayurvedic Herbs Used For Night Shift Recovery
+Ayurvedic Herbs For Recovery

 • Ashwagandha: A powerful adaptogen that specifically targets Vata imbalance.
 It grounds the nervous system, drastically reduces stress, and helps you achieve deep sleep even during daylight hours.